th317erd/mythix-orm/docs/Home.md

 After you have read these articles and understand what you are working with, take a look at the API documentation to understand _what_ you have available to you, and how you can use it.

+Feel free to drop us a line in our [Discord](https://discord.gg/DZsAYvym9N) server if you need assistance.

 ## What Mythix ORM **is**

 Mythix ORM has been designed to fix the "situation" found today with other ORMs for Node.
 Namely, it focuses on being bloat-free, having a clean usable interface, a simple to use yet advanced query interface, no hidden auto-magic, clean code, and finally, fantastic documentation.
 These are all points that are shockingly lacking, or extremely poorly handled in other ORMs currently available for Node, and I wanted to do something about it.